 As the rickshaw pulled to a stop, I looked up and read the sign at the top of the gate – Shree Rajneesh Ashram.
 Quite a large fellow with a German accent (Haridas) greeted me and I heard myself say, “I’m not where I was going, but I’m sure I am in the right place.”
-At the Poona train station I had told the rickshaw driver, “Sai Baba Ashram, not Rajneesh Ashram.”
+At the Poona train station, I had told the rickshaw driver, “Sai Baba Ashram, not Rajneesh Ashram.”
 He responded, “Yes, yes, baba.”
-Mistakenly I had been told that there was a Sai Baba Ashram as well as a Rajneesh Ashram in Poona and so I thought I would be able to visit both but had decided to start with the Sai Baba Ashram.
+Mistakenly I had been told there was a Sai Baba Ashram as well as a Rajneesh Ashram in Poona and so I thought I would be able to visit both but had decided to start with the Sai Baba Ashram.

 As soon as I stepped out of the rickshaw – I knew there had been no mistake.
-After only a day or so, I went to the front office and asked Arup for a Sannyas Darshan, in fact I showed her that I already had a mala; I just needed Bhagwan’s photo attached.
-I had arrived wearing a Tibetan mala that I had bought from Tibetan refugees in Pokhara, Nepal and all green Indian clothes.
-Later I heard Bhagwan say that green was the color of the Sufis.
-I looked Arup straight in the eye and asked if she couldn’t see that I was already a sannyasin.
+After only a day or so, I went to the front office and asked Arup for a Sannyas Darshan.
+In fact, I showed her I already had a mala; I just needed Bhagwan’s photo attached.
+I arrived wearing a Tibetan mala I had bought from Tibetan refugees in Pokhara, Nepal, and all green Indian clothes.
+Later I heard Osho say green was the color of the Sufis.
+I looked Arup straight in the eye and asked if she couldn’t see I was already a sannyasin.
 She was not impressed and so I was instructed to do the meditations.

 My connection to Meher Baba was totally a heart connection.
 I had tried to read his book God Speaks but was unable to take it in.
-I had totally forgotten that Meher Baba was from Poona, but it was the connection to Meher Baba that took me to Poona, both for the Shree Rajneesh Ashram and looking for the Sai Baba Ashram.
-The interest in Sai Baba stemmed mostly from the fact that one of Meher Baba’s Masters was Sai Baba of Shirdi and this current Sai Baba was proclaiming to be a reincarnation of him.
+I had totally forgotten Meher Baba was from Poona, but it was the connection to Meher Baba that took me to Poona, both for the Shree Rajneesh Ashram and looking for the Sai Baba Ashram.
+The interest in Sai Baba stemmed mostly from the fact one of Meher Baba’s Masters was Sai Baba of Shirdi and this current Sai Baba was proclaiming to be a reincarnation of him.

-I believe 1976 was the last year that Celebration Darshans were held in Chuang Tzu auditorium before moving to the much larger space of Buddha Hall.
+I believe 1976 was the last year that Celebration Darshans were held in Chuang Tzu Auditorium before moving to the much larger space of Buddha Hall.
 In that time on Celebration Days, people filed into Chuang Tzu past Bhagwan for darshan.
 I remember standing in the queue which was long and stretched out towards the front gate.
 We began lining up in daylight but it was dark before I finally arrived at Osho’s chair.
-Music was playing during the entire time and as I neared the entrance to Chuang Tzu a beautiful female voice (which I believe belonged to Suresha) was singing Elton John’s Love Song; so appropriate as I was sinking deeper and deeper into heartfullness.
+Music was playing during the entire time.
+As I neared the entrance to Chuang Tzu, a beautiful female voice was singing Elton John’s “Love Song,” so appropriate as I was sinking deeper and deeper into heartfulness.

 “Love is the opening door